José Francisco Ortega: Family

-Rancho Nuestra la Senora del Refugio fell under the control of Ortega's sons: Josef Maria Ortega and Jose Francisco Maria Ortega.
-Josef Maria desired to add to the rancho in 1804 and asked governor Jose de Arrillaga if he could usurp Rancho Dos Pueblos to El Cojo near Point Conception.
-The governor then sent the message to the mission friars Fray Tapis and Fray Juan Cortes who noted that the land was held in a trust and needed to be returned back to the indigenous.
+Rancho Nuestra la Senora del Refugio fell under the control of Ortega's sons: Jose Maria Ortega and Francisco Maria Ortega.
+Jose Maria desired to add to the rancho in 1804 and asked governor Jose de Arrillaga if he could usurp Rancho Dos Pueblos to El Cojo near Point Conception.
+The governor then sent the message to the mission friars Fray Tapis and Fray Juan Cortes who noted that the land was held in a trust and needed to be returned to the indigenous.
 His granddaughter Maria de Guadalupe married Joseph John Chapman, who was one of the first Anglo-Americans to see Los Angeles.
 Although he had been previously arrested for being a pirate, he proved to be a skilled craftsman as he worked as a blacksmith and as a carpenter.
 He converted to Catholicism in order to marry Maria de Guadalupe.